The Lord Will

 What does the name Joshua mean in Hebrew?

-What is Joshua known for in the Bible?
+Why is Joshua important in the Bible?